tweag/credential-helper/README.md

 - Smart caching: Reuses cached credentials where possible instead of generating fresh credentials for each URI.
 - Batteries Included: Support for popular services out of the box while being easily extensible.
 - Framework for Credential Helpers: A Go-based framework to create and manage credential helpers for commonly used cloud services and APIs.
+- Cross Platform: Works out of the box on Linux, macOS and Windows (other platforms are untested).

 ## Architecture